spacetelescope/jwst/docs/jwst/outlier_detection/main.rst

   - create "blotted" data from the median image to exactly match each original input dataset

-  - perform a statistical comparison (pixel-by-pixel) between the median,blotted data with the original input data to look for pixels with values that are
+  - perform a statistical comparison (pixel-by-pixel) between the median blotted data with the original input data to look for pixels with values that are
     different from the mean value by more than some specified sigma based on the noise model